A Bayesian information criterion for singular models: Applications in multivariate analysis

 \subsection{Factor analysis}

-\citet[\S6.3]{Lopes:2004} fit Bayesian factor analysis models to data $Y_n$ concerning changes in the exchange rates of 6 currencies relative to the British pound.
+\citet[\S6.3]{Lopes:2004} fit factor analysis models to data $\mathbf{Y}_n$ concerning changes in the exchange rates of 6 currencies relative to the British pound.
 The sample size is $n=143$.
+We write $\model_i$ for the factor analysis model with $i$ factors, which in this example comprises multivariate normal distributions for a random vector taking values in $\mathbb{R}^6$.
+The distributions in $\model_i$ have an arbitrary mean vector but their covariance matrix is constrained to be of the form $\boldsymbol{\Sigma}+\boldsymbol{\beta}\boldsymbol{\beta}'$, where $\boldsymbol{\Sigma}$ is a diagonal matrix with positive entries and $\boldsymbol{\beta}$ is a real $6\times i$ matrix.
+This particular covariance structure arises from conditional independence of the 6 observed random variables given $i$ latent factors.

-The number of factors is restricted to be at most 3 so as to not overparametrize the $6\times 6$ covariance matrix.
-Let $\model_i$ be the model with $i$ factors.
-In their Tables 3 and 5, \cite{Lopes:2004} report the following two sets of posterior model probabilities obtained from reversible jump Markov chain Monte Carlo algorithms:
+\cite{Lopes:2004} restrict the number of factors $i$ to at most 3, so as to not overparametrize the $6\times 6$ covariance matrix.
+Their Tables 3 and 5 report the following two sets of posterior model probabilities obtained from Markov chain Monte Carlo computation:

 and